edooley7/dsp/05-python.md

  * [Dict and File](python/exercise_03.py)

 _All exercises are from Google's Python Course and are licensed for distrubution under the Apache License, Version 2.0_

+---

+How are Python lists and sets similar and different?
+Give examples of using both effectively.
+How does performance compare between lists and sets for finding an element.
+Why?

+REPLACE THIS TEXT WITH YOUR RESPONSE

+---

+---

+Describe Python's `lambda`.
+What is it, and what is it used for?
+Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

+REPLACE THIS TEXT WITH YOUR RESPONSE

+---

+---

+Explain list comprehensions.
+Give examples and show equivalents with `map` and `filter`.
+How do their capabilities compare?
+Also demonstrate set comprehensions and dictionary comprehensions.

+REPLACE THIS TEXT WITH YOUR RESPONSE

+---